QuanTomHird/QuanTomHird.github.io/_pages/cv.md

 ======
 * Master of Physics (MPhys), University of Oxford, 2016
 * Master of Research (MRes) in Quantum Technologies, University College London, 2017
-* Doctorate in Atomic and Laser Physics, University of Oxford, 2021
+* Doctorate in Atomic and Laser Physics (DPhil), University of Oxford, 2021

 Work experience
 ======